angelromarco04/MyNotes/CS/OS/data/22_description.md

 ##  Control Structures of the OS

 ### Process Control Block (PCB)
+- PCB is a OS data structure with all the critical information about a process.
+- Every existing process have a PCB.
+- Each OS implements the PCB differently.
+- PCBs are organized in the Processes Table.
+### Processes Table
 - OS must keep up-to-date information about processes status.
-- PCB is a critical
-- an indexed vector with the process ID (PID).
+- The processes table is an indexed vector with the processes IDs (PID).
+- Contains pointers to the PCBs o the PCBs themselves.
 - Always resides in the main memory.

 ## The process control block